LeonKohli/cursor-nautilus/README.md

-# code-nautilus
+# cursor-nautilus

-This repo provides a visual studio code extension for Nautilus.
+This repo provides a cursor ai ide extension for Nautilus.

 ## Install Extension